omarkhan/london-tube-income/markdown/index.md

 at Redwood City.

 I was curious what this kind of visualization would look like for my city, London.
-The surprising result: while there is considerable inequality, it doesn't come close to the factor-of-10 gap you can find in NY and SF.
+The surprising result: while there is a considerable income gap, it doesn't come close to the factor-of-10 gap you can find in NY and SF.
 I suspect part of it has to do with differences in the datasets &ndash; the figures I'm using here are model-based estimates of weekly household income.

+Select a line to get started:

 [1]: http://www.newyorker.com/sandbox/business/subway.html
 [2]: http://dangrover.com/